Facts about IVF and ICSI

 IVF is an abbreviation for In Vitro Fertilisation and is also called ‘test tube’ treatment.

 During IVF treatment mature oocytes (eggs) are collected from the ovaries and fertilised with sperm in a petri dish in an incubator in the laboratory.
-Here the fertilised eggs (embryos) develop during the first cell divisions, which is monitored by our EmbryoScope®.
-After two or more days the best embryo or embryos are transferred to the uterus so they can at-tach to the endometrial lining and continue their development into a foetus, just like after normal conception.
+Here the fertilized eggs (embryos) develop during the first cell divisions.
+After three or more days the best embryo or embryos are transferred to the uterus so they can attach to the endometrial lining and continue their development into a foetus, just like after normal conception.

 Fertilisation with ICSI